Unit 13. Modal verbs

 However, it is often clearer to include the recipient in the accusative object, as we will see in a moment.

-A long time ago we learned that infinitives and gerunds correspond to the inner factive, just like the main verb in most sentences (unless there is a reason to topicalise some other case, but let’s start simple).
+A long time ago we learned that infinitives correspond to the inner factive, just like the main verb in most sentences (unless there is a reason to topicalise some other case, but let’s start simple).
 This comes in handy now, because we can translate the dependent verb, which is an infinitive (‘I can do …’, ‘I have to do …’), with an inner factive, and the dependent clause like a whole (finite) sentence.

-But note that the accusative object of a modal verb isn’t necessarily an action; it can also be a thing or living being as in ‘Zarathustra wants wine’.
+The accusative object of a modal verb isn’t necessarily an action; it can also be a thing or living being as in ‘Zarathustra wants wine’.

 a.
 The nominative object is the same as the agent of the accusative object